Animatron/player/README.md

 If you'd want to run them from terminal instead of browser, you'll need to have PhantomJS installation and then start `run-tests.sh[ spec]`

+#### Local Building

+To build locally, you'll need to have both [`jake`](https://github.com/mde/jake) and [`uglify-js` >= 2](https://github.com/mishoo/UglifyJS2) installed.

+Then, you'll just need to run:

+    jake
+    # or, the same
+    jake clean dist

+And you have all the variants of the files in `dist` folder.

+If you want to generate [doccoo](http://jashkenas.github.com/docco/) docs, run:

+    jake docs

+If you want check if tests are failing, use:

+    jake test

+Or, to check just a specific part of tests (see `./tests/spec/spec-list.js` for a list of all specs), use:

+    jake test 01.player/*
+    jake test 02.animations/01.guids

+If you want to
 (c) 2011-2013 by Animatron.